-- 145 An alternative to the measure of symmetry consists in testing the sum of the absolute values of the resulting multiplets.
+An alternative to the measure of symmetry consists in testing the sum of the absolute values of the resulting multiplets.
 It should reach half the value of the starting multiplet when it is simplified.
-It requires only $M^L$ and $M^R$ (instead of both for the comparison using symmetry) but we used it solely when only one side was available, for example when analysing partially overlapping multiplets (see §1.8). - Having a good starting multiplet is also important and requires the spectrum to present a reasonable baseline and the identification and subtraction of solvent and other artifact peaks by the processing software prior to the deconvolution process increases the chances of success of multiplet deconvolution.
-On the other hand, random noise, should only impact on the confidence level of the identification of each coupling.
+It requires only $M^{L}$ and $M^{R}$ (instead of both for the comparison using symmetry), but we used it solely when only one side was available, for example when analysing partially overlapping multiplets (see Sect.
+1.8).

-1.4 Multiplet lineshape
+Having a good starting multiplet is also important and requires the spectrum to present a reasonable baseline, and the identification and subtraction of solvent and other artifact peaks by the processing software prior to the deconvolution process increase the chances of success of multiplet deconvolution.
+On the other hand, random noise should only impact the confidence level of the identification of each coupling.

-An interesting property of multiplet deconvolution is to make no assumption on the underlying signals lineshape.
-It can be any
+1.4 Multiplet line shape

-- 155 mixed Lorentz/Gauss function, transformed by any type of apodization or lineshape deconvolution.
+An interesting property of multiplet deconvolution is to make no assumption about the underlying signals' line shape.
+It can be any mixed Lorentz/Gauss function, transformed by any type of apodization or line-shape deconvolution.
 Multiplet deconvolution only needs a pattern, of any shape, to be equally split.
-Figures 4 and S1 illustrate this point for a classical phase distortion, a distorted lineshape, and the results of a resolution enhancement replacing the multiplet with its second derivative (Wahab et al., 2018).
-This being said, the above-mentioned symmetrization procedure applied at each step of the simplification process is generally beneficial (compare Figs. S2 and S3).
-It averages out noise, artifacts and asymmetrical coupling structures caused - by mild second-order effects (roof effects) but it usually does not work properly when signals do not have a pure absorption lineshape (i.e. when the phase is incorrect) or when the $B_0$ inhomogeneity produces a severely asymmetrical lineshape.
+Figures 4 and S1 in the Supplement illustrate this point for a classical phase distortion, a distorted line shape, and the results of a resolution enhancement replacing the multiplet with its second derivative (Wahab et al., 2018).
+This being said, the above-mentioned symmetrization procedure applied at each step of the simplification process is generally beneficial (compare Figs. S2 and S3 in the Supplement).
+It averages out noise, artifacts and asymmetrical coupling structures caused by mild second-order effects (roof effects), but it usually does not work properly when signals do not have a pure absorption line shape (i.e. when the phase is incorrect) or when the $B_0$ inhomogeneity produces a severely asymmetrical line shape.